akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 This may be a more expensive option, but it significantly improves availability.

--  Key points of the HA design
+Key points of the HA design:

 +--------+-------------------------------------------------------------+
 | Item   | HA Design Focuses                                           |